Skip to main content

 Frequently Asked Questions

 Notion is the best alternative to OneNote for most users moving away from the Microsoft ecosystem, with structured databases, templates, and a free Personal plan.
 Obsidian is the best alternative for power users who want local-first Markdown and a graph view.
 GoodNotes ($35.99/yr) and Notability ($20/yr) are the best alternatives for handwritten notes on iPad.
 Apple Notes is the best free alternative for Apple-only users.
-Atlas ($20/mo Pro, free tier) is the best alternative if AI-grounded retrieval and cited answers matter most.
+Atlas ($20/mo Pro) is the best alternative if AI-grounded retrieval and cited answers matter most.